Michael Imison: Literary agent

+From 1976 until 1982, Imision represented playwright Mary O'Malley.
+In July 1978, the pair were involved in a car crash, hitting a lamppost.
+O'Malley, in the passenger seat, received a devastating injury to her right arm, resulting in an ununited fracture that took four years to unite, affecting her writing career for two years.
+Seven years after the accident, she sued her former agent for damages and was awarded £55,000 in costs.
+Imison admitted liability but contested the amount of damages.

 Other work

 Imison founded and chaired the Noël Coward Society, worked for the British Humanist Association, and also founded and chaired the Edinburgh Festival Fringe Society when he was the undergraduate director of the Oxford University Theatre Group, known for its late-night revues which launched the careers of Alan Bennett and Dudley Moore among others.

 Personal life

 Imison was married to the educator Dame Tamsyn Imison and lives in Suffolk.